Nuitka/Nuitka/README.rst

 So if feasible, aim at static linking, which is currently only possible with AnaConda Python on non-Windows.

-Windows Standalone executables and dependecies
+Windows Standalone executables and dependencies
 ----------------------------------------------

 The process of making Standalone executables for Windows traditionnaly involves